FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 = Fourier transform

-As complex exponentials are eigen functions of  LTI  systems (see @eq-lti-eigenfunctions), the Fourier series decomposition of the output signal $y$ of an LTI of impulse response $h$ can be easyly computed from the Fourier series representation of the input signal $x$:
+As complex exponentials are eigenfunctions of LTI systems (see @eq-lti-eigenfunctions), the Fourier series decomposition of the output signal $y$ of an LTI system with impulse response $h$ can be easily computed from the Fourier series representation of the input signal $x$:
 #math.equation(
   block: true,
   $y(t) &= h * x \